zachwe/tortoise-tts/README.md

 ## Using the Software

 Now you're ready to generate clips.
-With the `conda` prompt still open, simply run the web UI with `python app.py`, and wait for it to print out a URL to open in your browser, something like `http://127.0.0.1:7861`.
+With the command prompt still open, simply enter `start.bat`, and wait for it to print out a URL to open in your browser, something like `http://127.0.0.1:7861`.

 If you're looking to access your copy of TorToiSe from outside your local network, pass `--share` into the command (for example, `python app.py --share`).
 You'll get a temporary gradio link to use.